luuisotorres/Credit-Card-Fraud-Detection/README.md

 <center><img src = "https://www.mydatamodels.com/wp-content/uploads/2020/10/6.-Precision-recall-1024x277.png"></center><br><br>

 # Conclusion
-When we work with a **machine learning model** we must always **know** for a fact **what it is that we're trying to get from that model**.<br><br>
+When we work with a **machine learning model**, we must always **know** for a fact **what it is that we're trying to get from that model**.<br><br>

 In this project, our goal is to **detect fraudulent transactions when they occur**, and the model who best performed that task was the **Ada Boost Classifier** with a recall of 91.87%, correctly detecting 147 fraudulent transactions out of 160.
-However, it is also important to note that the Ada Boost classifier had the biggest amount of false positives, that is, **1321 genuine transactions were mistakenly labeled as fraud, that's 1.54% of all genuine transactions**.<br><br>
+However, it is also important to note that the Ada Boost classifier had the biggest number of false positives, that is, **1321 genuine transactions were mistakenly labeled as fraud, that's 1.54% of all genuine transactions**.<br><br>

 A genuine purchase being incorrectly identified as a fraud could be a problem.<br><br>